Vishesh5412/Vintara/README.md

-# 🛍️ VissyWear
+# 🛍️ Vintara

-**VissyWear** is a modern, stylish e-commerce web application built with [Next.js](https://nextjs.org/).
+**Vintara** is a modern, stylish e-commerce web application built with [Next.js](https://nextjs.org/).
 It brings together clean design, fast performance, and a focus on great user experience — perfect for showcasing fashion-forward apparel and accessories.

 ---